Champii/dotfiles/README.md

       - Fix that annoying problem with unaryexp that can be confused with function shorthand (space problem between operator and expr)
       - Struct default value
       - Async?
+      - Allow parenthesis for function calls ?
+      - Allow braces for nested blocks ?

   - Desugar
     - Operator precedence